The Normal Heart: 1985–1999

 The play received its European premiere in 1986 at London's Royal Court Theatre, where it was directed by David Hayman and produced by Bruce Hyman.
 In that production Ned Weeks was initially played by Martin Sheen who received an Olivier Award nomination as Best Actor.
 When it transferred to the Albery Theatre (now the Noël Coward Theatre) Ned Weeks was played by Tom Hulce and then John Shea.
 For that production Paul Jesson, who played Felix, won the Laurence Olivier Award for Best Performance in a Supporting Role.

 The Normal Heart received its Polish premiere in 1987 at the Polish Theatre in Poznań where it was directed by Grzegorz Mrówczyński.
 The Polish cast included Mariusz Puchalski as Ned Weeks and Mariusz Sabiniewicz as Tommy Boatwright, with Andrzej Szczytko as Bruce Niles and Irena Grzonka as Dr. Emma Brookner.

 In a student production of the play at Cambridge University in 1988, the role of Felix was played by Nick Clegg.

 The play received its Australian premiere at the Sydney Theatre Company in 1989, directed by Wayne Harrison.

 In subsequent productions of the play, Ned Weeks was portrayed by Richard Dreyfuss in Los Angeles, and Raul Esparza in a 2004 Off-Broadway revival directed by David Esbjornson at the Public.

 On April 18, 1993, Barbra Streisand organized and introduced a benefit reading for Broadway Cares at the Roundabout Theatre Company (for years she had been trying to get the movie made with her as director).
 It starred Kevin Bacon, John Turturro, Harry Hamlin, D.W.
-Moffett, Tony Roberts, David Drake, Kevin Geer, Eric Bogosian, Jonathan Hadary and Stockard Channing as Emma Brookner.
+Moffett, Tony Roberts, David Drake, Kevin Geer, Jonathan Hadary, Eric Bogosian as Ned Weeks and Stockard Channing as Emma Brookner.